MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_salesquoteline.md

 ---

 # Create salesQuoteLines
-Create a salesQuoteLines object in Dynamics 365 for Financials.
+Create a sales quote line object in Dynamics 365 for Financials.

 ## HTTP request